wp-plugins/weather-master/readme.txt

 Accurate, Real-Time Weather Information Forecasts "on click" the gorgeous forecast icons.
 According to the selectable weather detail level it will also display real time clouds overlays.

 Built for news agencies, Weather Master is an innovative way of displaying weather by city level, state level or country level... just like on TV.

+Now packed with Geo Location (GeoLocation), provide weather info automatically to each user according to user location.
+This feature depends of the user browser capability of parsing it's location.

 Fast page load times and no conflicts or errors, Weather Master is 100% SEO Ready to improve your wordpress google rank.